chebrolu-venkata-sai-kiran/python_learning/readme.md

 in chapter 9 we are learning about decorators and logging decorators

 in chapter 10 we are learning about the OOPS and it's use cases.

+in chapter 11 we are learning about the exceptions

+in chapter 12 we are learning about the parallelisim and concurrency

+in chapter 13 we are learning about the asyns

+in chapter 14 we are learning about the pydantic